Vintage Wine Estates, Inc. (VW - GuruFocus.com

-The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Vintage Wine Estates, Inc. (NASDAQ: VWE) securities between October 13, 2021 and September 13, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Vintage Wine Estates, Inc. ( VWE) securities between October 13, 2021 and September 13, 2022, for violations of the Securities Exchange Act of 1934.
 Vintage Wine is a vintner company that sells wines and spirits.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Vintage Wine Estates, Inc. Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 13, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.